 About Gold Bee

-Our second-best CBD oil for neuropathy also comes from California, but Gold Bee is a true maverick among other brands due to the unique honey flavor of its full-spectrum CBD oil, which the company produces from locally grown, non-GMO hemp.
+Our second-best CBD oil for neuropathy comes from Nevada, but Gold Bee is a true maverick among other brands due to the unique honey flavor of its full-spectrum CBD oil, which the company produces from locally grown, non-GMO hemp.